top of page

 Marvel Super Heroes for Arcades

-The 2nd in the Marvel Vs. Capcom series brings in the Avengers & Spider-Man as it adapts the Infinity Gauntlet event.
+The second in the Marvel Vs. Capcom series brings in the Avengers and Spider-Man as it adapts the Infinity Gauntlet event.
 Collect the Infinity Gems as you battle toward an epic boss fight with Thanos.
-Includes deep cuts Shuma-Gorath & Blackheart.
+They even included shockingly epic deep cuts Shuma-Gorath and Blackheart.

 Release: Oct 24, 1995